Frequently asked questions

 What if I want to volunteer?

-We request approximately 6 hours of commitment in exchange for three days of festival or daylongs.
-If you want to join for the whole week we will request approximately 10 hours of commitment.
+We request approximately 6 hours of commitment in exchange for the 3-day main festival at a discounted price of $90.
+If you want to join for the whole week you pay half price for daylongs.
 Volunteer First Aid responders can come to all sessions.
-Our volunteer applications will open on February 1st for the 2024 festival.
+Our volunteer applications will open on February 18th and close March 18th for the 2025 festival.
 Stay tuned!